synchromedia/OpenGSN/README.rst

 Description
 --------------------

-The OpenGSN Middleware is the middleware used for the GreenStar Network project.
+The OpenGSN Middleware is the middleware used for the GreenStar Network project funded by Canarie .
 This middleware is a cloud computing management middleware that is used to create green clouds.
 These green clouds are energy aware and also can manage and optimize this energy to lower GHG emissions.
-For additional information about the project visit : www.greenstarnetwork.com.
+For additional information about the project visit the `GreenStar Network Website <www.greenstarnetwork.com>`_.

 Licensing
 -------------------